Arham-Kungle/Day--01-of-My-Coding-Journey/README.md

 Day 13:A beginner-friendly collection of basic CSS styling examples.
 Covers body, h1, p, and b tags with properties like background-color, color, font-size, text-align, and font-family.

+Day 14: learned different types of css.
+Basic HTML page demonstrating Internal CSS with different selectors like id, class, and tag.
+Used for learning color, background-color, font-size, and text-align properties.